-If you're hiring a moving company and you need to move the kitchen appliances such as a stove, fridge, dishwasher, and washer and dryer, they'll insist that these major appliances are prepared before the movers arrive on moving day.
+If you're hiring a moving company and you need to move the kitchen appliances such as a stove, refrigerator, dishwasher, and washer and dryer, the company will insist that these major appliances are prepared before the movers arrive on moving day.
 Most movers offer a professional service that will prepare major appliances for you for an extra moving fee.
 While it may seem pretty simple to prepare your appliances for moving, if it isn't done correctly, you may find units not working when they arrive at the new destination.

 If you decide to prepare your major appliances yourself, follow this step-by-step guide so they're ready to go when you are.

 - Packing tape